qil1/hmp_ddpm/README.md

-ddpm for human motion prediction
+This is an implementation of diffusion model for probabilistic human motion prediction.

+We refer to the implementation of ddpm from this repository(https://github.com/zoubohao/DenoisingDiffusionProbabilityModel-ddpm-) and wanted to say thanks to the author here.